Marguerite Agniel: Career

+Agniel was depicted in an "elegant, though sharply ironic" Palladium photographic print by the Canadian photographer Margaret Watkins, titled "Head and Hand".
+It shows her hand holding a portrait sculpture head of herself by Jo Davidson.

 Reception

-Her friend the sexologist Havelock Ellis wrote in a letter to Louise Stevens Bryant (17 May 1936) that Agniel's books were "full of beautiful illustrations, nearly all of herself.
+Agniel's friend, the sexologist Havelock Ellis wrote in a letter to Louise Stevens Bryant in 1936 that Agniel's books were "full of beautiful illustrations, nearly all of herself.
 She has a wonderful art of posing, & they are largely nudes, though she is no longer young."

-Agniel is depicted in an "elegant, though sharply ironic" Palladium photographic print by the Canadian photographer Margaret Watkins, "Head and Hand".
-It shows her hand holding a portrait sculpture head of herself by Jo Davidson.
-This was one in a series of portraits of Agniel by Watkins that Agniel used in The Art of the Body.
 Devon Smither describes Agniel as "a leading health and beauty guru", and the Art of the Body as "a moralizing exercise manual" providing a mixture of exercises, advice on cosmetics, and spiritual guidance.

-The scholars Mary O'Connor and Katherine Tweedie comment on Watkins's portraits of Agniel that they were circulated sometimes as artistic "nudes", sometimes as portraits, and sometimes as instances of "a regime of exercise and body modification".
-They write that since Agniel chose to use these photographs of herself, she is presenting them "not as the passive victim of an objectifying male gaze .. but as the means of promulgating her own vision of the world and her own expertise.
+The scholars Mary O'Connor and Katherine Tweedie comment that Watkins's portraits of Agniel were circulated sometimes as artistic "nudes", sometimes as portraits, and sometimes as instances of "a regime of exercise and body modification".
+They write that since Agniel chose to use these photographs of herself, she is presenting them "not as the passive victim of an objectifying male gaze ... but as the means of promulgating her own vision of the world and her own expertise.
 She circulates her body as an image of the ideal and for commercial profit."